 Before you can assess anything, you need to know precisely what you're dealing with.
 You can't determine the potential rewards, or the sacrifices you'll need to make unless you can see clearly what your project would involve.

 Define your project.
 Write a statement that thoroughly describes the nature of the project.
-When you've completed the project, or have your new venture up and running, what, exactly will it look like?
+Determine what, exactly will it look like when you've completed the project or have your new venture up and running.

 What are the potential rewards of successfully completing the project?
 Consider short-term, and more long-term rewards.
 Will there be financial rewards for your business?
 Will it set you up to pursue a larger goal?